Phillip Island Tour | koala highlights

 “This Phillip Island Tour was, without doubt, one of the best days we had.
 Dave made everyone’s day unforgettable and very special and he… “

 One of the favourite Melbourne day tour spectacles is the Phillip Island Penguin Parade.
 Get yourself ready and join us in our Phillip Island Tour showcasing the Penguin Parade and Coastal Vistas.
 The main attraction has always been the Little Penguins doing their daily ritual of penguin parade.
 These little friends are the smallest of its kind in the world.
-We’ll showcase more than just the penguins.
+But we’ll showcase more than just the penguins.

 Koala Wildlife Park

-Arrive at Phillip Island
+Explore Phillip Island

 From the Koala Wildlife Park, it is a short drive to Phillip Island, a 10,000-hectare home to more than a hundred varieties of animal species.
 Phillip Island boasts a population of approximately 15,000 which is boosted during the busy tourist seasons.
 There are three main settlements being Cape Woolamai, New Haven & Cowes.